 - The need to add a prefilter for best performance.

 - UV purifiers tend to be damage easily and are unreliable for long term use.

 - Can’t treat large amounts of water with many treatments.

 For backcountry enthusiasts with a stove, fuel and a pot, boiling is a foolproof treatment.
 In fact, this is an effective method to combat kill viruses bacteria and protozoa.

 It’s simple, bring your water to a rolling boil for 1 minute if near sea level to purify water.
-Or if you’re above 6,500 feet (2000 meters) doing some alpine hiking or backpacking, you need to boil it for 3 minutes.
+Or if you’re above 6,500 feet (1,981 m) doing some alpine hiking or backpacking, you need to boil it for 3 minutes.
 If you use a murky/ turbid water sources or one with a lot of debris, it’s best to prefilter water before boiling.

 5 Shopping Tips To Select A Backcountry Water Filter